readysteady/month/README.md

 date = January 15, 2014
 ```

-It is not included globall by default; you can either include it within
+It is not included globally by default; you can either include it within
 your own modules/classes or globally within your own application/script.